 Taste depends on the breed of duck.
-In Philippines, Mallard duck are used extensively for the production of balut while eggs from Muscovy ducks are considered the best.
+In the Philippines, Mallard duck is used extensively for the production of balut while eggs from Muscovy ducks are considered the best.

-You can say everything you want about half-hatched egg but you can’t deny its very delicious taste.
 Many countries have this dish including Vietnam, China Philippines, Cambodia, Laos, Thai, Malaysia and Indonesia.
-We can say that Southeast Asian countries love half-hatched duck eggs, especially Philippines.
+We can say that Southeast Asian countries love half-hatched duck eggs, especially the Philippines.

-However, each country has different way of cooking and eating this dish.
-In Phillipines, balut is younger (17-day-old) then eaten with salt, chili, garlic and vinegar all mixed together.
+However, each country has a different way of cooking and eating this dish.
+In the Philippines, balut is younger (17-day-old) then eaten with salt, chilli, garlic and vinegar all mixed together.
 Vietnamese half-hatched eggs are older, mostly 19-21 days.
-They often eat boiled half-hatched with salt and rau ram (Polygonum odoratum, Vietnamese coriander).
+They often eat boiled half-hatched with salt and Ram (Polygonum Odoratum, Vietnamese coriander).
 This herb offers heat to balance the coldness of egg, one example to the yin-yang philosophy in Vietnamese cuisine.

-In the south, people eat “hot vit lon” (the name of “trung vit lon” in the south) for night snack, after dinner.
+In the south, people eat “hot vit lon” (the name of “trung vit lon” in the south) for a night snack, after dinner.
 The egg will be put on a small cup erectly.
 Only the top part of the shell will be removed.
-The eater adds salt, rau ram and eat the contents inside the egg like a person eat ice cream in a cup.
+The eater adds salt, Ram and eat the contents inside the egg like a person eat ice cream in a cup.

 In the central, more sauce and spices will be added to reduce the egg smell and coldness.